Run of the Mill (George Harrison song): Recording

-McCartney's refusal to have the release of his eponymous first solo album delayed to allow for the Beatles' Let It Be album led to the band's break-up on 10 April 1970.
+McCartney's refusal to have the release of his eponymous first solo album delayed to allow for the Beatles' Let It Be album led to him revealing the band's break-up on 10 April 1970.
 Late that month, Harrison visited Apple's new offices at 1700 Broadway, New York, where he announced his intention to begin working with American producer Phil Spector on an album of his unused songs, some of which he had been stockpiling for up to four years.
 Noting the emotional disarray of Lennon, McCartney and Starr at this point, Doggett writes of their former bandmate: "Harrison retained a sense of objectivity.
 The youngest Beatle, he was now the group's wisest spokesman."
 In an interview for New York's WPLJ Radio, Harrison remarked of McCartney's objections to Klein running Apple: "The reality is that he's outvoted, and we're a partnership ...
 [L]ike in any other business or group, you have a vote, and he was outvoted three to one ..."

 Harrison taped a solo demo of "Run of the Mill" at London's Abbey Road Studios on 20 May.
 Once the full sessions were under way, from 26 May, Harrison gave the song a musical arrangement that Leng has likened to the "minimalist tradition" of the Band's work in 1968–69, an influence that was apparent also in "All Things Must Pass", "Behind That Locked Door" and other tracks on the album.
 The musicians accompanying Harrison on the session for "Run of the Mill" were all former members of Delaney & Bonnie and Friends, with whom he had toured briefly in December 1969 – Jim Gordon (drums), Carl Radle (bass) and Bobby Whitlock (harmonium).
 In addition, ex-Spooky Tooth Gary Wright played piano.

 According to Leng's study of All Things Must Pass, and to Whitlock's recollection, Harrison played all of the song's acoustic guitar parts.
 On what author Bruce Spizer notes as a "delicate recording", these guitar lines accentuate the melody's tumbling descents.
 Aside from Wright's piano, the most prominent instrumentation on the recording is the trumpet and saxophone motif that opens and closes the song.
 Harrison vocalised the melody for this motif in his guide vocal on the basic track, before two other former Delaney & Bonnie sidemen, Jim Price and Bobby Keys, overdubbed the brass parts.
 This same motif later inspired Harrison's song "Soft Touch", written in the Virgin Islands in 1976 and issued on the George Harrison album three years later.